 - Our plan is to launch a new Worldview Investigations team.

 - We are setting up a Special Projects department to help launch promising initiatives.
-We are currently fiscally sponsoring and operationally supporting projects like Epoch, the Insect Welfare Project, Unjournal, EA Market Testing, Condor Camp, and EA Pathfinder.
+We are currently fiscally sponsoring and operationally supporting projects like Epoch, an insect welfare project, Unjournal, EA Market Testing, Condor Camp, and EA Pathfinder.

 - By the end of August, we will have onboarded 25 new staff in research and operations and will have worked with an additional seven research fellows.
 We also work with 28 contractors for various projects.
 Our staff count is planned to reach almost 50 full-time equivalents by the end of the year.
 Subscribe to our newsletter if you want to hear about job openings, events, and research.